 Introduction: Why Git and GitHub Matter for Technical Writers¶

-That model breaks down the moment you enter a software development environment.
+That model breaks down the moment you enter a software team.

 This series exists to close that gap.